 At Labyrinth Audiology, we offer a wide range of services including diagnostics, testing, symptom management, treatment, auditory training, and rehabilitation.
 We can test for hearing loss and other common conditions of the ear.
 We also offer electrophysiological testing that can help us diagnose vertigo and certain types of hearing loss.

 We are determined to always provide our patients with a positive experience and do what we can to improve their quality of life.
-Our practice is unique because we offer a comprehensive experience that spans from the diagnosis to follow-up care.
+Our practice is unique because we offer a comprehensive experience that spans from diagnosis to follow-up care.
+All of our services are evidence-based, so our patients feel comfortable knowing they are receiving the best treatment backed by scientific research.
 We always want our patients to feel comfortable and cared for when managing their condition.

-Vestibular rehabilitation therapy (VRT) has been a highly effective modality for most individuals with disorders of the vestibular or central balance system.
-In a number of studies, customized VRT programs were significantly more effective than generic exercises in resolving symptoms.
+Vestibular rehabilitation therapy (VRT) has been highly effective for most individuals with disorders of the vestibular or central balance system.
+In many studies, customized VRT programs were significantly more effective than generic exercises in resolving symptoms.

-The basis for the success of VRT is the use of existing neural mechanisms in the human brain for adaptation, plasticity, and compensation.
+The basis for the success of VRT is the use of existing neural mechanisms in the brain for adaptation, plasticity, and compensation.
 The extent of vestibular compensation and adaptation is closely related to the direction, duration, frequency, magnitude, and nature of the retraining stimulus.
-Specifically designed VRT exercise protocols take advantage of this plasticity of the brain to increase sensitivity and restore symmetry, which results in an improvement in vestibulo-ocular control, an increase in the gain of the vestibulo-ocular reflex (VOR), better postural strategies, and increased levels of motor control for movement.
+Specifically designed VRT exercise protocols take advantage of this plasticity of the brain to increase sensitivity and restore symmetry, which results in an improvement in vestibule-ocular control, an increase in the gain of the vestibule-ocular reflect (VOR), better postural strategies, and increased levels of motor control for movement.

-Labyrinth Audiology is also different than other practices in the area because we provide in-depth tinnitus treatment.
-Tinnitus is a condition most commonly known as ringing in the ears, but it can also present as humming, buzzing, or hissing.
-We are one of the few practices that specializes in tinnitus treatment in Boca Raton, Florida.
-Our professionals are equipped to evaluate tinnitus, manage the symptoms, and help our patients lead a better quality of life.
+Labyrinth Audiology is different from other practices in the area because we provide in-depth tinnitus treatment.
+Tinnitus is a condition most commonly known as “ringing in the ears,” but it can also present itself as humming, buzzing, or hissing.
+We are one of the few practices that specialize in tinnitus treatment in Boca Raton, Florida.
+Our professionals are equipped to evaluate tinnitus, manage symptoms, and help our patients lead a better quality of life.